lojique/Scripts/README.md

 # Scripts

-These are scripts that I've created to assist with my pentesting.
+I'll be using this as I develop scripts to assist with pentesting and whatever else.
-They're nothing special yet, but I'm working on making them fully functional and have more capabilities
+The idea is to learn script and exploit development